bandzcash/bandz-js/README.md

 Allows users to swap a collateral to another asset

-- @param `user` The ethereum address that will liquidate the position
+- @param `user` The smartBCH address that will liquidate the position
 - @param @optional `flash` If the transaction will be executed through a flasloan(true) or will be done directly through the adapters(false).
 Defaults to false
-- @param `fromAsset` The ethereum address of the asset you want to swap
+- @param `fromAsset` The smartBCH address of the asset you want to swap
-- @param `fromAToken` The ethereum address of the aToken of the asset you want to swap
+- @param `fromAToken` The smartBCH address of the aToken of the asset you want to swap
-- @param `toAsset` The ethereum address of the asset you want to swap to (get)
+- @param `toAsset` The smartBCH address of the asset you want to swap to (get)
 - @param `fromAmount` The amount you want to swap
 - @param `toAmount` The amount you want to get after the swap
 - @param `maxSlippage` The max slippage that the user accepts in the swap
 - @param @optional `permitSignature` A permit signature of the tx.
 Only needed when previously signed (Not needed at the moment).
 - @param `swapAll` Bool indicating if the user wants to swap all the current collateral
-- @param @optional `onBehalfOf` The ethereum address for which user is swaping.
+- @param @optional `onBehalfOf` The smartBCH address for which user is swaping.
 It will default to the user address
 - @param @optional `referralCode` Integrators are assigned a referral code and can potentially receive rewards.
 It defaults to 0 (no referrer)
-- @param @optional `useEthPath` Boolean to indicate if the swap will use an ETH path.
+- @param @optional `useBchPath` Boolean to indicate if the swap will use an BCH path.
 Defaults to false

 ```
 type PermitSignature = {